OPUA TO KAWAKAWA

 - Te Hononga Kawakawa

-- You can ride the trail in both directions.
-The two most popular options are riding from east to west (Opua to Horeke) or downhill in both directions from the centre of the trail which is located in Kaikohe.
+- You can ride the trail in both directions between Opua and Horeke.
+The most popular option is riding downhill in both directions from the centre of the trail which is located in Kaikohe.
+Ride from Kaikohe towards the east coast to Opua one day and towards the west coast from Kaikohe to Horeke the second day.

 - Opua is a bustling commercial port with a large marina and boatyard.
 It is the first port for oversea yachts arriving in NZ after crossing the Pacific Ocean.
 Opua also has the car ferry from Russell.